mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 nothing # hide
 ```

 If the system lacks observability, the observability analysis needs to identify all potential observable islands that can be independently solved.
 An observable island is defined as follows: It is a segment of the power system where the flows across all branches within that island can be calculated solely from the available measurements.
-This independence holds regardless of the values chosen for the bus voltage angle at the slack bus [[2, Sec.
-7.1.1]](@ref ACSEReferenceTutorials).
+This independence holds regardless of the values chosen for the bus voltage angle at the slack bus [monticellibook; Sec.
+7.1.1](@cite).
 Within this context, two types of observable islands are evident:
 * flow observale islands,
 * maximal observable islands.